t0m-a/Vagrantfiles/README.md

 ## Content
 1. Ansible Master Server.
 2. Docker Master Node, with docker-compose and docker-machine.
 Can be used to host containers or manage remote containers host(s).
 3. JAMstack is a work in progress.
-I will provide a VM to develop and test JAMstack built web apps and we sites.
+I will provide a VM to develop and test JAMstack built web apps and web sites.
 4. WebServerCluser is a work in progress: NGINX Web Servers & DB Servers Clusters for development environments.
 Not yet ready to use.

 ----